 Feedburner to MailChimp

-As you might have noticed with the last few blog posts, I’ve made the switch from using Google’s Feedburner to MailChimp as the email delivery method for these posts.
+As you might have noticed if you are one of my newsletter subscribers, with the last few blog posts, I’ve made the switch from using Google’s Feedburner to MailChimp as the email delivery method for these posts.

 There’s been a bit of a learning curve for me since I’ve been with Feedburner for so many years.
 But I figured I better make the switch since Google is no longer supporting Feedburner and besides, MailChimp has a lot more to offer blog owners.